oss6/jbst/README.md

 API & usage
 -----------
+In this section I will just list the methods in order to create Node and BST objects.
+Check out the [docs](http://oss6.github.io/jbst/docs/index.html) for the description of all the methods.

 jbst comes with two constructors:
 - `Node` which defines a BST node.
 - `BST` which defines a binary search tree (is just a wrapper for the data structure containing the root)